rjabdurrahman/thisiswcag/README.md

 # This is WCAG
 WCAG success criteria in plain language.
 Understand how to build and test against WCAG consistently.

+[thisiswcag.com](https://thisiswcag.com/) is a starting point when building against WCAG 2.1.
+Many of the tests have made arbitary decisions for things which must be done to be conformant.
+Regular community feedback is shaping each of the tests to give sufficient guidance for people new to accessibility yet flexible enough for alternative techniques to be applied.

+This project is aimed at conveying facts.
+Tests strive to avoid personal preferences for identifying accessibility failures.

 ## The Categories
 The success criteria are grouped according to what part of the website you're developing.
 Allowing you to focus on the relevant criteria you need to apply and understand when building or testing.